-All photos (excluding the advertisements) are my own photography, as I'd taken photos of various cars at the ImportExpo show, in which I was able to create multiple unique and interesting layouts that provided a slick racing feel and aesthetic that resonated with the cars I photographed.
+All photos (excluding the advertisements) are my own photography, as I'd taken photos of various cars at the ImportExpo show, in which I was able to create multiple unique and interesting layouts that provided a slick racing feel and aesthetic that resonated with the cars I had photographed from the exhibition.

 CATEGORy